apita1423/cc-drf-api-pp5/README.md

 - Again, and for the last time, I'm truly grateful for my mentor, Martina.
 She has been the best mentor someone could ask for.

-- Oisin from Tutor Support, who helped with a few issues that came up.
+- Oisin, John, and Thomas from Tutor Support, who helped with a few issues that came up.

 - My husband who has encouraged me throughout the course, and, of course, my animals who have been okay with me being in front of a computer and not being a bed for them to relax.
 After this I can go back to being a bed.